uhcs2320/hwSeven/README.md

 ## Assumptions

 It is OK for you to assume the following:

   * Names of cities will contain letters only, and the names will be exactly one word (of at least one letter but no bigger than 156 letters)
   * Each input file can fit in main memory (not larger than 100Kb).
   * Lines are terminated with an end-of-line character.
   * Lines that start with the symbol `#` should be considered comments and therefore skipped.
   * All items in the input file (that is, columns) will be separated by one tab character (namely, `\t`).
+  * The maximum number of roads connecting a city is 4.
+  * There will not be test cases where two (or more) different shortest paths can be found.

 ## Requirements